 Polished concrete is a floated concrete floor subjected to grinding, chemical impregnation, polishing and – if used as a decorative floor, eg in homes – sealing.
 This method is used to regenerate existing concrete floors (if they are made of good quality concrete) or to make new floors, both industrial and decorative – in shopping centers, museums, restaurants, airports.
 The advantage of polishing is that instead of a gray, matt and easily dirty surface, we have a smooth and shiny floor with characteristic shiny flecks.

 Microcement / microconcrete / béton ciré is a mixture of common cement and special resins.
 After mixing, it is applied in thin layers (about 1-2 mm each) and then impregnated with a polyurethane sealer with a matt, satin or gloss finish.
-The microcement can be used on new floors or on existing substrates – on tiles, terrazzo, OSB board, etc. Despite the thin layer, the system is extremely durable, abrasion resistant and easy to maintain.
+The microcement can be used on new floors or on existing substrates – on tiles, terrazzo, OSB boards, cement boards, etc. Despite the thin layer, the system is extremely durable, abrasion resistant and easy to maintain.
 It allows to obtain a uniform effect without joints, dilatation and without fear of cracking the floor.

 Generally, you can say that polished concrete looks good on large open surfaces, where minor flaws or worse polished corners will not be so noticeable.
 It can be used in homes when we have, for example, 100 m2 of space (eg the whole ground floor in a detached house – hall, corridor, living room with kitchen).
 In the case of smaller areas, a microcement / microconcrete / béton ciré floor will be a much better solution.